Ultimate Guide for a Crested Butte Elopement

 That brings us to the best time of year for a Crested Butte elopement.
 Of course, it’s most well-known for its cozy but cool ski vibes during the winter season, which make the perfect backdrop for winter elopement photos.
 If summer is more your vibe though, you would have a hard time finding a more beautiful mountain elopement location than summertime in Crested Butte.

 That’s mainly thanks to wildflower season, which runs late June through July.
 You haven’t seen wildflowers until you’ve seen Crested Butte in summer!
 I shot bridal portraits here during the Wildflower Festival in July this year and it was easily one of my favorite shoots to date.
-Because its a ski destination, it’s far less busy in the summertime.
+Because it's a ski destination, it’s far less busy in the summertime.
 The scenery was absolutely gorgeous, and we were able to find a trail that was secluded enough to get some amazing shots at golden hour without crowds.
-Usually I like to recommend shoulder seasons for elopements, but the wildflower season is so beautiful here, it’s worth it to plan around it.
+As an adventure elopement photographer, I like to recommend shoulder seasons for elopements, but the Colorado wildflower season is so beautiful, it’s worth it to plan around it.

 How to legally elope in Crested Butte

-When it comes to legal paperwork and permits, eloping in Crested Butte is actually not too difficult.
+Legally getting married in Colorado is actually not too difficult.
 I rounded up all the info here to help make the process as smooth as possible.

 Best locations for a Crested Butte elopement